p2p-org/eth-merkle-drop/README.md

 - amount of ETH to claim
 - merkle proof

-The `MerkleAirdrop` contract has a `claim` function, which acceepts these 2 parameters (amount and merkle proof) and can be called by any recipient to get their airdrop.
+The `MerkleAirdrop` contract has a `claim` function, which accepts these 2 parameters (amount and merkle proof) and can be called by any recipient to get their airdrop.